GispoCoding/demo_map/README.md

 This repository has been created for hosting a web map created with qgis2web plugin.
 Related to a blog post.

-You can take a look to the web page containing the embedded version of the interactive map at https://gispocoding.github.io/demo_map/ or just to the map itself at https://gispocoding.github.io/demo_map/map.html
+You can take a look to the web page containing the embedded version of the interactive map at https://gispocoding.github.io/demo_map/ or jump right on to exploring the map at the full extent at https://gispocoding.github.io/demo_map/map.html

 # Noteworthy